robertvanlienden/robertvanlienden-silverstripe-bulma-portfolio-theme/README.md

 # Silverstripe Bulma Portfolio Theme
 A nice, ready-to-use, responsive [Bulma](https://bulma.io/)-based theme.
 Ready to start for example your portfolio website!

-Extendable with `robertvanlienden/silverstripe-addons` (and more themes), but also usable as stand-alone theme.
+Extendable with `robertvanlienden/silverstripe-addons` (and more modules), but also usable as stand-alone theme.

 ## Screenshot
 ![](screenshots/screenshot_001.png)